Remote Build Run and Pre-Tested Commit

 Build Chains and Enhanced Build Dependencies

-TeamCity lets you specify snapshot and artifact dependencies for your builds.
-By setting up such dependencies, you can break down a single build procedure into several parts that can be run on different build agents both in sequence or in parallel.
+dependencies, you can break down a single build procedure into several parts that can be run on

 Accessing build artifacts